 Major Olympian — Amanda Bingson

-Our student Amanda Bingson represented the U.S. in the hammer throw this summer at the Olympics Games in London!
+Our student Amanda Bingson represented the U.S. in the hammer throw at the Olympics Games in London.

 Bingson is currently majoring in interdisciplinary studies with areas of study in physical education and psychology.